luanpm88/robin8-rails/README.md

   Important

-  * robin8.net root path is powered by an nginx proxy to another server under the repository [kol_search_engine_without_react](https://bitbucket.org/robin8/kol_search_engine_without_react_v1.2.1)
+  * robin8.net root path is powered by an nginx reverse proxy to another server under the repository [kol_search_engine_without_react](https://bitbucket.org/robin8/kol_search_engine_without_react_v1.2.1)
   * you can look at the nginx sample configuration in `config` directory
+  * everytime you deploy be sure to check that the unicorn master process is killed and renewed

   Logs